2shady4u/godot-sqlite/README.md

     # SELECT name FROM company WHERE age < 24;
     ```

-    Using bindings is optional, except for PoolByteArray (= raw binary data) which has to binded to allow the insertion and selection of BLOB data in the database.
+    Using bindings is optional, except for PackedByteArray (= raw binary data) which has to binded to allow the insertion and selection of BLOB data in the database.

     ***NOTE**: Binding column names is not possible due to SQLite restrictions.
 If dynamic column names are required, insert the column name directly into the `query_string`-variable itself (see https://github.com/2shady4u/godot-sqlite/issues/41).*